ansorokey/personal-education/khan-academy/algebra-1/unit-1/Lesson 1.md

 # Introduction to the Coordinate Plane
 Rene Descartes was a philosopher famous for his line "I think; therefore I am".
 He is also one of the most prominent people responsible for the meshing of algebra and geometry, visualizing the relationships between variables and equations.
 The use of x and y in grids was his direct contribution. since most Algebraic equations are in the format `y = func(x)`, he decided that x was the independent variable, and y was the dependent variable. dependent, meaning that the outcome of y depends on what the input of x is.
 Coordinates on the Cartesian grid `(x,y)` on the grid form a line where any point on the line is also a solution to an algebraic equation.
 When x is __, y is __.

+# Why all the letters in algebra?
+The reason letters are used in algebra is to represent any value.
+The letter - a variable - is an unknown.
+The same unknown could be represented by a blank space, a question mark, an emoji, anything.